-Existing evidence, however, does overwhelmingly point to practice testing and distributed practice as the two most reliable study techniques.
-John Dunlosky, Professor of Psychology at Kent State University, and colleagues, compiled a review of over 700 scientific articles on the ten learning techniques most commonly used by students.
+However, existing evidence overwhelmingly points to practice testing and distributed practice as the two most reliable study techniques.
+John Dunlosky, Professor of Psychology at Kent State University, and colleagues compiled a review of over 700 scientific articles on the ten learning techniques most commonly used by students.
 They found that practice testing and distributed practice are proven to be consistently effective, in a range of learning conditions .

-Studies show that practice testing has important indirect benefits too.
-Firstly, it points to the gaps students’ knowledge.
+Studies show that practice testing has important indirect benefits, too.
+Firstly, it highlights the gaps in students’ knowledge.
 In a number of experiments, students taking a test spent more time studying the questions they had realised they missed or got wrong .
 Secondly, it can even improve the knowledge of material that is not tested.
 A theory for this is that because practice testing triggers a mental search of long-term memory, it activates related information as well, and so forms a network of memory pathways to make the relevant information each time easier to retrieve .

 Experimenting with new revision techniques seems risky, especially when under pressure.
 But at least these two, if any, might be worth a try.
 Besides, with both, it has been shown that a little can go a long way.

 Dunlosky, J., Rawson, K., Marsh, E., Nathan, M. and Willingham, D. (2013) ‘What Works, What Doesn’t.’
 Scientific American Mind 24(4): 46-53.
 DOI: http://dx.doi.org/10.1038/scientificamericanmind0913-46.

 Karpicke, J., Butler, A. and Roediger, H. (2009) ‘Metacognitive strategies in student learning: Do students practise retrieval when they study on their own?’
 Memory 17(4): 471-479.
 DOI: 10.1080/09658210802647009.